Late Penalty Gives 14-man Australia Thrilling Win Over France - UrduPoint

 The win came against the odds after the Wallabies lost winger Marika Koroibete to a controversial red card following a high tackle on French captain Anthony Jelonch in the fifth minute.

-Koroibete charged through at the restart and smashed Jelonch with a big tackle, but after watching a number of replays referee Ben O'Keeffe agreed with the television match official that the Australian winger's shoulder had made contact with Jelonche's head and he was shown the red card.
+Koroibete charged through following a kick and smashed Jelonch with a big tackle, but after watching a number of replays referee Ben O'Keeffe agreed with the television match official that the Australian winger's shoulder had made contact with Jelonche's head, and he was shown the red card.

+Australian coach Dave Rennie said he did not think the card was warranted and hinted that the French captain had milked the penalty.

+"On the angles we saw initially, we thought it was shoulder contact first," Rennie said.

 Australia had won the first Test 23-21, with France, who left many of their first choice players at home, claiming the second 28-26.